Skip to main content

 9 mentions Positive Neutral Negative

-• “There are a decent amount of unlocks from reaching higher scores and for performing certain actions a certain number of times, so there is replayability to be had.”
+• “There are a decent amount of unlocks from reaching higher scores and for performing certain actions multiple times, so there is replayability to be had.”

 • “With its sharp design, high replay value, and compelling gameplay loop, Swordship earns its place as one of the more innovative indie releases of recent years.”

 • “Extra: however, don't expect more than 3 short worlds from this game.
-While it is replayable, it's still a very short game that can be beaten on 'normal' difficulty in less than an hour, but there are difficulties and achievements alongside new squadrons that breathe some life into the replayability.”
+While it is replayable, it's still a very short game that can be beaten on 'normal' difficulty in less than an hour.
+Difficulties and achievements alongside new squadrons do add some life to the replayability.”

 • “Instead of unlocking new levels or content, there's just a single replayable mission.”